Assist, support and structure

 In 2019, Diagramme launched its first Co-production Support initiative.
 In addition to accompanying artists and cultural organisations, it is important for us to support the production stage, which is crucial for all artistic projects in dance and the circus arts.

-With the goal of facilitating the production of shows by providing resources to promising projects, Diagramme is offering an annual grant of $5,000 to a project that stands out from the rest, based on specific criteria.
+To this end, Diagramme awards a grant to a promising project that stands out from the rest, based on specific criteria.

 Without artifice or backstage, jean & syd explore the choreographic interconnections between functional design and minimalist body language.
 Everything here revolves around balance between sincere and simple gestures, expressive colours and abstraction.
 Their environment activates like a canvas, a surface ready to be invested with imagination and improvisation.
 Their movements, measured but never forced, are reduced to their purest essence.
 The duo’s symbiosis is sublimated through an exceptional synchronicity and implacable gentleness.

 “Measuring the mundane.
 Close to each other, two bodies are trying to coexist.
 The shapes and fabrics intertwine to the point where it becomes difficult to determine their belonging.
 Unexpected complications loom as intentions turn into actions.
 Overlapping decisions generate constraints.
 Finally, by giving in to the decisions of the other in search of a compromise, we tend to complicate what should have been simple”.

 The Assisted Direction program will take the project from the research stage to the creation stage with four collaborating dancers and two dramaturges.
 Produced by Danse-Cité, and in co-production with Diagramme, the new creation will see the light of day in 2021-2022.